 Google One VPN prices and subscriptions

 With Google One VPN, there were three plans: Basic, Premium, and AI Premium.
-Beyond the VPN, features include dark web monitoring, enhanced photo editing, and cloud storage.
+Google One includes dark web monitoring, enhanced photo editing, and cloud storage.

-The most notable is the amount of storage you receive with the Premium and AI Premium, which offer 2 TB of storage.
+The most notable difference in plans is the amount of storage you receive with the Premium and AI Premium, which offer 2 TB of storage.
 The AI Premium plan also includes Google's AI model, Gemini.

 Unfortunately, the higher-tier plans didn’t get you a better VPN.
-Since the VPN is part of the bundle, it’s pretty basic, but it’s still a good, solid VPN for security, you just didn’t get any other features found in independent VPNs.
+Since the VPN is part of the bundle, it’s pretty basic.
+It’s still a good, solid VPN for security, you just didn’t get any other features found in independent VPNs.

 Plan | 1-month cost | 1-year cost |